 In this section, you should provide an analysis of the local context.
-Explain the challenges and opportunities for LGBTQ2I rights in the project's target region.
-Using a gender based intersectional analysis (GBA+), particularly of more marginalized groups within the LGBTQ2I communities.
-Please provide references to community and partner consultations and/or external documentation.
-This section serves to provide rationale or justification of the need for your project.
+Explain the challenges and opportunities for LGBTQ2I rights in the project's target region, using a gender based intersectional analysis (GBA+), particularly of more marginalized groups within the LGBTQ2I communities.
+Please provide references to community and partner consultations and external documentation (research, reports, laws or policies).
+In this section provide the rationale or justification of the need for your project.
 Its purpose is to identify the situation that your project will seek to address or change.